kyliemshinn/adventure-book/README.md

 ## **Installation**

-1. Clone down the repo from [this link](git@github.com:CommieDog/adventure-book.git) or by `git clone git@github.com:CommieDog/adventure-book.git` in your terminal
+1. Clone down the repo from [the repository](git@github.com:CommieDog/adventure-book.git) or by `git clone git@github.com:CommieDog/adventure-book.git` in your terminal
 2. To get all necessary packages, run `npm install` in the command line
 5. Then run `npm run develop` to get the program to concurrently run the front and back end of the web application.